microchip-pic-avr-examples/pic18f47q83-can-2-basic-operation-mplab-mcc/README.md

 ![CAN Config Image 2](images/can_config2.png)

 The fifth and final step is the Filter Object settings.
-This allows for setup of masks and filters, which determine which message IDs are accepted.
+This allows for setup of masks and filters, that determine which message IDs are accepted.
 Each filter object can be associated with a specific receive FIFO and any number of message IDs can be entered, which will automatically set up the masks/filters to accept those IDs.
 FIFO1 will respond to messages with an ID of 0x111 and FIFO2 will respond to messages with an ID of 0x585.
 We will setup their responses later in code.

 ![CAN Config Image 3](images/can_config3.png)
 ![CAN Config Image 4](images/can_config4.png)